emahuni/strapi-plugin-vitest/README.md

 - _**creates/overwrites**_ `vitest.config.js` vitest configuration file
 - _**creates**_ a `config/env/test/database.(js|ts)` file if missing
 - _**adds**_ the following scripts to your `package.json` assist with initialization, usage and other chores _(please review them to see if they use the correct preferred package manager)_:
-  - `vitest:init` - executes script to initialize the test harness.
+  - `vitest-init` - executes script to initialize the test harness.
   - `vitest` - executes script to run vitest
   - `vitest:w` - executes script to run vitest in watch mode (custom watcher)
   - `vitest:test-app:clean` - executes script to clean test application build artifacts (only available with plugins)